ssrome/100-days-of-code/log.md

 **Today's Progress:** JavaScript session https://twitter.com/saromsaweb/status/1101252687511867393

-**Thoughts:** Still not well so my progress is a little interrupted
+**Thoughts:** Still not well so my progress is a little interrupted.

+### Day 84: March 2, 2019

+**Today's Progress:** Basic JavaScript refresher session https://twitter.com/saromsaweb/status/1101987904442851329

+**Thoughts:** Taking the opportunitity to refresh on some of the basics while I'm still not well and not thinking clearly.